 In prior employment, Jimenez worked as a law clerk with Thomas Jefferson University Hospitals’ Office of General Counsel and a stint as an assistant with the U.S. Department of Health and Human Services, Office for Civil Rights.

-Jimenez, who is fluent in Spanish, is president of the Hispanic Bar Association of Pennsylvania, where she mentors minority law school students, and she is past-president of the Hispanic Bar Association’s Legal Education Fund.
-In 2017, she was named to the board of directors of the Council of Spanish Speaking Organizations of Philadelphia, Inc. (Concilio), the oldest Latino non-profit social service agency in Pennsylvania.
+Jimenez, who is fluent in Spanish, is past president of the Hispanic Bar Association of Pennsylvania and past president of its Legal Education Fund.
+In 2020, she was elected president of the board of directors of the Council of Spanish Speaking Organizations of Philadelphia, Inc. (Concilio), the oldest Latino non-profit social service agency in Pennsylvania.
 In 2018, she was honored with two posts, being named diversity chair of the Philadelphia Bar Association and also elected by the Pennsylvania Association for Justice to be its Pennsylvania minority governor to the American Association for Justice.
-Most recently, in 2019, she was named chair of the Diversity Committee of the Philadelphia Trial Lawyers Association.
+Jimenez also serves as chair of the Diversity Committee of the Philadelphia Trial Lawyers Association.

 Jimenez earned her undergraduate degree from Gordon College in Massachusetts, where she was the recipient of the A.J.
 Gordon Scholarship, and her law degree from the Thomas R. Kline School of Law at Drexel University.
 She earned several scholarships at Kline School of Law and received honors in health law concentration and was a Dean’s Scholar for Torts.
 Jimenez was recently selected for 2017 among Drexel’s "40 Under 40,” the university’s annual compendium of its 40 “most innovative, impressive and inspiring young alumni.”
 (See Drexel Magazine) Jimenez was also recognized in 2017 as among the Philadelphia Business Journal's "Millennials to Watch" (read article) and in late 2016 as one of the "Delaware Valley's Most Influential Latinos" by the newspaper Impacto.